nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 4. The Flask app now has an answer for each of the rules which are to be applied, and can send a final response to the NHS.UK website.

 If there's anything amiss, the website will produce a response informing the user (the person leaving the review) which rule has been broken.
 This ranges from asking the reviewer to remove something (such as a name) from a review, to directing them to resources specific to the content of their review.
+For most cases, the user has the opportunity to edit and re-submit their review.
 [The reviews policy is here.](https://www.nhs.uk/our-policies/comments-policy/)

 ## Results

 - Reduced moderation time from days to seconds.
+- Gives users opportunity to edit reviews when rules are broken, which increases the proportion of reviews which will get published.
 - Service is much more scaleable now - no longer constrained by moderation capacity.
 - All models match or out-perform the way the work was done before.
 - First AI product to gain clinical approval within NHS.UK.